-Michael McAvoy: Traditionally, there have been Catholics who signalled the intention to remain in the UK.
+Michael McAvoy: Traditionally, there have been Catholics who signaled the intention to remain in the UK.
 The test of the settlement would be when people vote for parties on their policies.
-Protestants still largely vote for Unionists but they also vote for parties such as the Alliance, which is shared by Catholics and Protestants and focuses on policies.
+Largely Protestants still vote for Unionists, but also for parties like the Alliance which is shared by Catholics and Protestants, and is about policies.
 Parties still identify themselves as pro Union or Republic.
-This has not moved that much.
+This hasn't moved that much.
 The younger generation growing up in the last 20 years knows nothing of the Troubles.
-In a recent census about their identity, 20 per cent said they were Northern Irish.
+In a recent census about their identity, 20% said they were Northern Irish.
 The younger are happy with being Northern Irish.

-Session 9: Roundtable Discussion with Sinn Féin Members of Parliament: The Role of international Actors in Moving from Armed Struggle to a Political Solution
+Session 9: Roundtable Discussion with Sinn Féin Members of Parliament: The role of international actors in moving from armed struggle to a political solution